ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### REFRESH_TIME

-Indicates when to refresh the materialized view.
+This is the value that indicates the refresh time of the materialized view.

 - D: ON DEMAND
 - C: ON COMMIT